michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0059.md

 - n: an elaborate and remarkable display on a lavish scale
 - n: a blunder that makes you look ridiculous; used in the phrase `make a spectacle of' yourself
 ### Family
+- spectacle: spectacular+
-spectacle: spectacular+;spectacular: spectacularly, spectaculars, unspectacular;unspectacular: unspectacularly
+- spectacular: spectacularly, spectaculars, unspectacular
+- unspectacular: unspectacularly
 ### Examples
 - Organisers of the event think tens of thousands more watched the spectacle from viewpoints across the north and south bank on Sunday evening.
 - Football is essentially a spectacle of car crashes.